This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Chocolate-Covered Strawberry: This is a small red fruit that has been dipped in melted chocolate.
+Chocolate-Covered Strawberry: This is a strawberry that’s been dipped in melted chocolate.

 Bartending Tools